 - Delivers educational materials and workshops to help develop research best practices and skills that remain in the community.

 - Shares information about important, community oriented funding opportunities.

 - Conducts ongoing assessments to evaluate local needs, resources and capacity.

 Steven Blakesley - is located in the North Coast Region and his region includes Clatsop, Tilamook and Columbia counties.

 Chelsea Ruder - is located in the Columbia River Gorge Region and her region includes Hood River, Wasco, Sherman and Gilliam counties

-Sara Mishalanie - is located in the Hub office in the Central Oregon Region and her region includes Deschutes, Crook and Jefferson counties.
+C. Oregon Liaison - is located in the Hub office in the Central Oregon Region and their region includes Deschutes, Crook and Jefferson counties.

-Sylvia Miller - is located in the South Coast Region and her region includes Coos, Curry and Douglas counties.
+S. Coast Liaison - is located in the South Coast Region and their region includes Coos, Curry and Douglas counties.

 Lynda Daniel - is located in the Southern Oregon Region and her region includes Klamath and Lake counties.

 A Community Research Coalition is a community-academic partnership organized to develop opportunities that support data-driven decision making and research best practices to improve overall community health.
 Each coalition has a slightly different structure to meet the unique needs and priorities of the community.
 All the coalitions include an advisory group that is comprised of community members that represent the diversity and interests in each region.
 The model of engagement is based on collaboration and shared leadership and ensure the community is an active part of the research process.